2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 About all that fear-based fan tai sui content

-If a piece of advice sounds dramatic but doesn't tell you where in the home to look, how to prioritize, or what to do first... it's probably incomplete.
+Advice is incomplete if it sounds dramatic but does not explain where to look, how to prioritize, or what to do first.

 When to use the zodiac page vs. the floor-plan tool